uFlock/heka/README.md

 **Home take test for hekahappy.com**

-A simple react app with a NodeJS backend written in TypeScript and run in a dockerised environment.
+A simple react app with a Node.js backend written in TypeScript and run in a dockerised environment.
 It allows searching for news articles based on a query and some additional date range and sort by parameters.

 ### ☀️ Project Features

 >  📐 TypeScript/Express
 >  🐳 Dockerized Development Environment + Hot Reload
 >  🔮 Test Driven Development (at least for backend)
->  🔄 Continuous Integration Pipeline (CI via Github Actions)
+>  🔄 Continuous Integration Pipeline (CI via GitHub Actions)
 >  📱 React App [SPA] (TypeScript + Tailwind + DaisyUI + Vite + Docker + CI + nginx)
->  💻 NodeJS Server [Express] (TypeScript + Express + Docker + CI + TDD + AJV)
+>  💻 Node.js Server [Express] (TypeScript + Express + Docker + CI + TDD + AJV)
 >  📚 Some Documentation

 ### 🚧 Project prerequisites